Coragyps atratus atratus

 The history of this species in Nebraska is poorly documented.
 There is a specimen at Hastings Municipal Museum (HMM 2649) collected 14 Jul 1916 in Franklin Co, and seven other reports and specimens with no or poor documentation, all pre-1963.
 There is no pattern to the dates of these old records.

 A noteworthy event was the capture of an exhausted but uninjured immature Black Vulture in a Lincoln, Lancaster Co yard 23 Sep 2017; it was transferred to Raptor Recovery at Elmwood, and, after a stay, released in Oklahoma 23 Nov (Betsy Finch, pers. comm.).
-It appeared at the same time as a Magnificent Frigatebird, so clearly an exhausted hurricane/tropical storm-driven bird.
+It appeared at the same time as a Magnificent Frigatebird, so likely an exhausted hurricane/tropical storm-driven bird.
 It is perhaps more than coincidental that the 1916 specimen cited above preceded a major hurricane that struck Texas a month later in Aug 1916; it seems possible the occurrence of this 1916 bird was in some way related to this hurricane.
+Amazingly, two observers independently found and photographed a single bird at Merganser Lake, Lancaster Co 26 Apr 2022 (Steve Kruse, Tom White; eBird.org).
+It could not be found subsequently and may have been pushed north to Nebraska by strong southerlies a few days prior.

 Bray et al (1986) accepted a minimal description of three seen near Hordville, Hamilton Co 15 Mar 1963 (Gates 1964), but the date of the sighting is rather early relative to the few confirmed sightings from neighboring states and is probably best considered unconfirmed (see Comments).